kevinchannon/wite/README.md

 ```

 #### `split_to`
 If you really want to control the thing, you can call `split_to`, which allows you to specify how the output is returned.
-So, if you know that the string that you're splitting is going to out-live the result of the split and it's not going to change, then you can do something like:
+So, if you know that the string that you're splitting is going to out-live the result of the split, and it's not going to change, then you can do something like:
 ```c++
 const auto long_lived_values = { "1.618,2.718,3.142" };